sunnysideup/silverstripe-array-to-csv-download/docs/en/INDEX.md

             ->setHeaders($obj->getFieldLabels())            // set the CSV headers
             ->setList(MyDataObject::get())                  // provide an SS_List
-            ->setHeadersFromClassName(MyDataObject::class)  // use the headers based on a class ->redirectToFile($this);                        // you always want to finish with this one.
+            ->setHeadersFromClassName(MyDataObject::class)  // use the headers based on a class ->setConcatenator('***')                        // if you have a multidimensional string then this is the glue used on implosion for CSV
+            ->redirectToFile($this);                        // you always want to finish with this one.
     }